BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

 For full instructions, see the PRC Web site www.nwn-prc.com In particular see the PRC Server Pack installation instructions, http://www.nwn-prc.com/guide/english/content/installation/prc_server_pg01.htm

 Changelog
-v1.3    New version to go with PRC 3.0c & NWN 1.67
-v1.2	Replaced Yuriched precacher with a java version
+v1.6    Removed a few unneeded bioware 2das, updated rest to NWN 1.68, added NWNx for Linux to the manual-install version v1.3    New version to go with PRC 3.0c & NWN 1.67 v1.2	Replaced Yuriched precacher with a java version
 	Removed many bioware 2das because they arent needed and dont meet biowares specifications